yvesandre-middleton/tweeter-app/README.md

 # Tweeter Application

-Tweeter App is a twitter clone that allows the creation of tweets which are added to a mongo database and can be viwed on the main page.
+Tweeter App is a twitter clone that allows the creation of tweets which are added to a mongo database and can be viewed on the main page.

 ## Final Product